What is Penile Cancer?

 These and other symptoms may be caused by penile cancer.
 Other conditions may cause the same symptoms.
 A doctor should be consulted if you experience redness, irritation, or a sore on the penis, or a lump on the penis.

-If a patient has symptoms that could be penile cancer, the doctor will test for fever and high blood pressure and check general signs of health.
-The patient will likely have one or more of the following tests:
+If a patient has symptoms that could be penile cancer, such as a lesion on the penis he should see a doctor.
+The doctor will likely recommend that the patient will likely have one or more of the following tests:

 - Physical Exam - An exam of the body to check general signs of health, including checking the penis for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient’s health habits and past illnesses and treatments will also be taken.